OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 #### Generating TraML from transition lists

 OpenSWATH requires an assay library to be supplied in the TraML format[^27].
-To enable manual editing of transition lists, the TOPP tool **TargetedFileConverter** is available, which uses tab-separated files as input.
+To enable manual editing of transition lists, the TOPP tool **TargetedFileConverter** is available, which uses tab separated files as input.
 Example datasets are provided in {path}`ExampleData,OpenSWATH,assay`.
 Please note that the transition lists need to be named `.tsv`.

 The header of the transition list contains the following variables (with example values in brackets):

 **Required Columns**:
 `PrecursorMz`

 The mass-to-charge (m/z) of the precursor ion.
 (924.539)

 `ProductMz`

 The mass-to-charge (m/z) of the product or fragment ion.
 (728.99)

 `LibraryIntensity`

 The relative intensity of the transition.
 (0.74)

 `NormalizedRetentionTime`

 The normalized retention time (or iRT)[^28] of the peptide.
 (26.5)

 **Targeted Proteomics Columns**
 `ProteinId`

 A unique identifier for the protein.
 (AQUA4SWATH_HMLangeA)

 `PeptideSequence`

 The unmodified peptide sequence.
 (ADSTGTLVITDPTR)

 `ModifiedPeptideSequence`

 The peptide sequence with UniMod modifications.
 (ADSTGTLVITDPTR(UniMod:267))

 `PrecursorCharge`

 The precursor ion charge.
 (2)

 `ProductCharge`

 The product ion charge.
 (2)

 **Grouping Columns**:
 `TransitionGroupId`

 A unique identifier for the transition group.
 (AQUA4SWATH_HMLangeA_ADSTGTLVITDPTR(UniMod:267)/2)

 `TransitionId`

 A unique identifier for the transition.
 (AQUA4SWATH_HMLangeA_ADSTGTLVITDPTR(UniMod:267)/2_y8)

 `Decoy`

 A binary value whether the transition is target or decoy. (target: 0, decoy: 1)

 `PeptideGroupLabel`

 Which label group the peptide belongs to.

 `DetectingTransition`

 Use transition for peak group detection.
 (1)

 `IdentifyingTransition`

 Use transition for peptidoform inference using IPF.
 (0)

 `QuantifyingTransition`

 Use transition to quantify peak group.
 (1)

 For further instructions about generic transition list and assay library generation please see the following [link](http://openswath.org/en/latest/docs/generic.html).
 To convert transitions lists to TraML, use the TargetedFileConverter: Please use the absolute path to your OpenMS installation.